civboot/pearid/README.md

 ### Login Flow

-A server/webpage can create a login flow with only a few html elements and a tiny amount of javascript+server logic:
+A server/webpage can create a login flow with only a few html elements and a tiny amount of javascript+server logic

-1. The `class=pearid` element should be hidden (with some other indication that the user is not "logged in") with a default value of `"noid"`.
+1. The `id=pearid` (see example) element should be hidden (with some other indication that the user is not "logged in") with a default value of `"noid"`.
 If it is any other value, the extension will launch an alert asking the user if they want to inject their `pearid`, which you likely don't want on every page load.

-2. A button should exist called `Get PearID` which simply clears the `id=pearid` element.
-This will trigger the extension to launch an alert to fill the id.
+2. A button should exist called `Get PearId` (see example) which simply clears the `id=pearid` element and triggers a `change` event on the `id=pearid`.
+   This will trigger the extension to launch an alert and fill the id and signatures.

-3. You likely want to a `Login` button next to `Get PearID`.
-This should send a request to the server with the user's `PearID` and return a url with their id as an attribute (`?userid=12345`).
-The http with the userid set should pre-populate the `id=pearid` to the that user's pear id, as well as fill in other user-specific details (i.e. their username).
+3. You likely want to a `Login` button next to `Get PearId`.
+This should send a request to the server with the user's `PearId` and return a url with their id as an attribute (`http://myserver.com?userid=12345`).
+The user can then use this url to "login" to your web-app and view pages with their PearId pre-populated as well as other user-specific information (i.e. their username).

+> Note with the above scheme that it is trivial to impersonate VIEWING as any
+> user, since you would only need the url attribute.
+PairID is only for ensuring
+> valid mutations to the server, not for restricting what can be viewed.
+> Anything requiring privacy should develop their own standard (although that
+> standard COULD possibly use the private PairId key for encryption).

 ## Development Notes
-Testing is done locally by
+Testing is done locally by:

 * loading the extension from the directory
 * running `browser/make.lua` and opening